Welcome to the BSCC Newsroom

 ONTARIO (April 19, 2018) – The Board of State and Community Corrections today approved 20 grant awards worth $9.2 million to help reduce violence in communities across California.

-Public Comment Period Opens for the Senate Bill 823, Youth Programs and Facilities Grant Program: Written public comment may be submitted through March 8, 2021
+Public Comment Period Opens for the Senate Bill 823, Youth Programs and Facilities Grant Program: PUBLIC COMMENT PERIOD HAS BEEN EXTENDED THROUGH MARCH 22, 2021

 TO: Sheriffs and Chief Probation Officers